Appdynamics/process-monitoring-extension/README.md

 ## Prerequisites
 1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.
 2. If running on Windows, this extension has Sigar dependencies.
-    Please make sure to copy Windows OS related Sigar files (sigar-*.jar, sigar-amd64-winnt.dll, sigar-x86-winnt.dll) from `<MachineAgent>\lib` to `<MachineAgent>\monitorsLibs`
+    Please make sure to copy all Windows OS related Sigar files (sigar-*.jar, sigar-amd64-winnt.dll, sigar-x86-winnt.dll) from `<MachineAgent>\lib` to `<MachineAgent>\monitorsLibs`

 ## Installation
 1. To build from source, clone this repository and run 'mvn clean install'.
 This will produce a ProcessMonitor-VERSION.zip in the target directory.
-Alternatively, download the latest release archive from [Github](https://github.com/Appdynamics/process-monitoring-extension/releases/latest).
-2. Unzip as "ProcessMonitor" and copy the "ProcessMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`
+2. Unzip as "ProcessMonitor" from targets folder and copy the "ProcessMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`
 3. Please place the extension in the "monitors" directory of your Machine Agent installation directory.
 Do not place the extension in the "extensions" directory of your Machine Agent installation directory.
 4. Edit the config.yml file.
 An example config.yml file follows these installation instructions.